ZeeCoder91/osticket-prereqs/README.md

 <p>
 In PHP Manager, follow these steps to enable specific DLLs:
-<br />Navigate to the "PHP Extensions" section.
+<br />1.
+Navigate to the "PHP Extensions" section.
-<br />Find and enable php_imap.dll, php_intl.dll, and php_opcache.dll by checking their corresponding boxes.
+<br />2.
+Find and enable php_imap.dll, php_intl.dll, and php_opcache.dll by checking their corresponding boxes.
-<br />Apply the changes.
+<br />3.
+Apply the changes.
 </p>

 <p>This process activates the IMAP, Internationalization, and Opcode Cache extensions, enhancing PHP functionality.</p>